Zheng222/IMDN/README.md

 ## Testing the model

-Run the commands from the Makefile to test the models you trained.
-You will need to change the --checkpoint name in order to work.
+Run the commands from the Makefile to test the models we trained which can be found in the checkpoints directory.
+If you want to test your own models you will need to update the checkpoint argument in the Makefile with the name of your pth file.

+If you are having trouble getting the testing to work, you can train your own model and then test it yourself by changing the README.md which works.
+If the ones from checkpoints don't work, try grabbing them from the roughwork.
+If that doens't work train your own and test that.

 ```bash
 make testacs2